 The independent directors of the Company are elected according to SRC Rule 38 - Independent Directors.

-A brief discussion of the directors' and executive officers' business experience and other directorships held in other reporting companies are as follows:
+A brief discussion of the directors' and executive officers' business experience and other directorships held in other reporting companies can be found in page 7-11 above.